A Look Back: Walnut Creek Grape Carnival 1911

 Highlights of the event were “aero plane” rides given by Oakland pilot Weldon Cook, a parade down Main Street, and baseball game between the married men of Concord and Walnut Creek.

-While there is no Main Street Parade this year, the Walnut Festival returns September 23-26 to Heather Farm Park.
+This year, the Walnut Festivall returns September 22-25 to Heather Farm Park.

 Source: Walnut Creek An Illustrated History by Brad Rovanpera